Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running.

 Now, lastly I'll cover options for where to buy a lap table in case anyone was wondering about that.

 We got our lap tables from Amazon.com.
 This type of lap table is perfect and we love it.
 When you're not using it, it can be folded up flat and stored away in a closet or under the bed.

-If your child is toward the older end of elementary school or above, I'd recommend that the width be at least 20 inches, otherwise it'll be too narrow for comfort.
-The ones I showed you above are larger than 20 inches.
+Very important: If your child is toward the older end of elementary school or above, I'd recommend that the width be at least 20 inches, otherwise it'll be too narrow for comfort.
+So be careful to check measurements before buying.

 It's easier than you think to create a learning area for your child!